-After the lawyers submitted their defences, court ruled to keep journalists in detention and adjourned the hearing until 5 December.
+The court chose to keep the two in detention, and adjourned the hearing until December 5.